Devil facial tumour disease: History

 Calicivirus, 1080 poison, agricultural chemicals, and habitat fragmentation combined with a retrovirus were other proposed causes.
 Environmental toxins had also been suspected.
 In March 2006 a devil escaped from a park into an area infected with DFTD.
 She was recaptured with bite marks on her face, and returned to live with the other devils in the park.
 She wounded a male and by October both devils had DFTD, which was subsequently spread to two others (an incident that in retrospect would be understood in the context of the allograft theory of transmission).

 In 2006, DFTD was classed a List B notifiable disease under the Government of Tasmania's Animal Health Act 1995.
 The strategy of developing an insurance population in captivity was developed.
 It was reassessed in 2008.
 A 2007 investigation into the immune system of the devils found that when combatting other pathogens, the response from the immune system was normal, leading to suspicion that the devils were not capable of detecting the cancerous cells as "non-self".
 In 2007, it was predicted that populations could become locally extinct within 10–15 years of DFTD occurring, and predicted that the disease would spread across the entire range of the Tasmanian devils causing the devils to become extinct within 25–35 years.

-In 2016, devils are endangered as the localised populations were shown to have declined by 90 per cent and an overall species decline of more than 80 per cent in less than 20 years, with some models predicting extinction.
+As of 2016, devils were endangered as the localised populations were shown to have declined by 90 per cent and an overall species decline of more than 80 per cent in less than 20 years, with some models predicting extinction.
 Despite this, devil populations persist in disease-stricken areas.
 The devils have, in a way, fought back the extinction by developing the gene that is immune to face tumors.
 The genes have already existed in the Tasmanian devil as part of their immune system.
 They increased in frequency due to natural selection.
 That is, the individuals with particular forms of these genes (alleles) survived and reproduced disproportionately to those that lacked the specific variants when disease was present.

-A devil population in the far southwest of Tasmania has been reported to be free of DFTD.
+In 2018, a devil population in the far southwest of Tasmania was reported to be free of DFTD.

 Society and culture

 In 2008, a devil—given the name Cedric by those who treated and worked with him—was thought to have a natural immunity to the disease, but developed two facial tumours in late 2008.
-The tumours were removed, and officials thought Cedric was recovering well; but in September 2010, the cancer was discovered to have spread to the lungs, leading to his euthanasia.
+The tumours were removed, and officials thought Cedric was recovering well, but in September 2010, the cancer was discovered to have spread to the lungs, leading to his euthanasia.